The Counterfeit

 Luke 22:32 (Douay-Rheims)

-That is why this chapter matters.
+That is why this matters.
 The issue is not merely that the SSPX criticizes false claimants.
 The deeper issue is that it teaches a permanent habit of selective regard toward the visible principle of unity.
 This habit does not preserve Catholic instinct.
 It corrodes it.

 I. What The Papacy Is For

-Christ did not establish the papacy as an optional ornament of ecclesial life.
+Christ did not establish the papacy as an optional feature of ecclesial life.
 The papacy exists as a visible principle of unity, a center of confirmation, and a divinely instituted office ordered to the guarding of doctrine, worship, and communion.
 The pope is not given so that each generation may sift him down to what seems manageable.
-He is given so that may remain visibly one under Christ.
+He is given so that the Church may remain visibly one under Christ.

 That is why the Catholic relation to the papacy is not one of permanent private filtration.
-The office exists precisely to bind the brethren in truth, not to become a standing occasion for every soul to create his own mode of selective adherence.
+The office exists precisely to bind the brethren in truth, not to become a standing occasion for every soul to construct his own mode of selective adherence.

 II.
 The SSPX Leaves The Name While Emptying The Function